SCOTT B. COHEN - SHAREHOLDER

 University of Iowa, B.A.
 Political Science, 1989

-Scott is admitted to practice before all state and federal courts in Arizona and California and before the U.S. Court of Appeals for the Ninth Circuit.
+Admitted to practice before all state and federal courts in Arizona and California and before the U.S. Court of Appeals for the Ninth Circuit.

 Scott B. Cohen is a Phoenix based commercial bankruptcy attorney who represents banks, lenders, landlords, guarantors, committees, and other creditors in bankruptcy, creditors’ rights matters, loan workouts, business turnarounds, Chapter 11 reorganizations, receiverships, bankruptcy litigation, and commercial litigation.
 He regularly appears in U.S. Bankruptcy Court and state court proceedings involving liquidations, Chapter 11 reorganizations, receiverships, and commercial lawsuits.
 Scott is a leading member of Arizona’s bankruptcy law community, as exemplified by his chairmanship (2011-2012) of the Bankruptcy Section of the State Bar of Arizona.
 He is a Certified Specialist in Business Bankruptcy (American Board of Certification) and also serves as an expert witness in bankruptcy and anti-deficiency matters.